Humanizr/Humanizer/readme.md

  - Adherence to the existing coding styles
  - Updated readme if you change an existing feature or add something

+Also please link to the issue(s) you're fixing from your PR description.

 ###Need your help with localisation
 One area Humanizer could always use your help is localisation.
 Currently Humanizer [supports](https://github.com/MehdiK/Humanizer/tree/master/src/Humanizer/Properties) quite a few localisations for `Date.Humanize` and a few for `TimeSpan.Humanize` methods.